A draft is a page you've never published. Unpublished changes are edits that you've made to a published page, without republishing them.

 Resume editing a draft

-If you hadn't entered a page title, the draft will be named 'Untitled'.
+If you didn't enter a page title, the draft will be called 'Untitled'.

 If you've been editing a page that's already been published, you can find the page again either through the page tree or under your Recently worked on.
 The 'Unpublished changes' lozenge makes them easy to spot.